Our writer adopts a pair of lovely rats, and meditates on politics, power and precarity.

 Words on belonging

 Chris’ words on belonging only made sense on reflection and in hindsight.
 Of course I felt like I didn’t belong there.
 I wasn’t like any of my peers.
-I didn’t work as hard as they did because I didn’t care as much as they did, so of course I couldn’t contribute with the effortless confidence they all exuded, with this glow they all had of intellectual brilliance.
+I didn’t work as hard as they did because I didn’t care as much as they did, so of course I couldn’t contribute with the effortless confidence they all had, with their glow of intellectual brilliance.

 I’d arrived through a back door, buoyed by a series of episodes of great luck - the mysteriously good grades, and having happened to have been taken a liking to by Chris (and Ray, and Wes, ...and Jim).
 Being on the course itself, in those surroundings, was a reckoning and a challenge that I wasn’t, for a whole tome of reasons, prepared to take on, and which I pushed back against with an apathy I still sometimes think about with regret.